Scholarships Available

 Academic Excellence Scholarship

-Two, four-year renewable scholarships to two graduating high school seniors from Fremont High School or future graduate of Fremont High School within six months from the date of making application.
+To be awarded to two graduating high school seniors from Fremont High School or future graduate of Fremont High School within six months from the date of making application

 - Excellent GPA